Itsey/itsey.github.io/docs/molly-rules-themed.md

 #### <a name="MC0100"></a> MC0100 - All your editor config are belong to us.

-Master files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
+Primary files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.

 * The folder root\src must have a file called .editorconfig present.
-* That file must be identical to the file stored %masterroot%\master.editorconfig
+* That file must be identical to the file stored %COMMONROOT%\common.editorconfig

 #### <a name="MC0101"></a> MC0101 - All your gitignore are belong to us.

-Master files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
+Primary files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.

 * The root folder must have a file called .gitignore present.
-* That file must be identical to the file stored %masterroot%\master.gitignore
+* That file must be identical to the file stored %COMMONROOT%\common.gitignore

 #### <a name="MC0102"></a> MC0102 - All your nuget.config are belong to us.

-Master files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.
+Primary files ensure that the files in the repos are kept up to date with the most recent changes in style and settings.

-* The root folder must have a file called .gitignore present.
+* The root folder must have a file called nuget.config present.
-* That file must be identical to the file stored %masterroot%\master.gitignore
+* That file must be identical to the file stored %COMMONROOT%\common.nuget.config

 #### <a name="MC0200"></a> MC0200 - No Naughty Nugets Needed.

 We use preferred packages for consistency and to reduce retraining between solutions.
 Once we have a nuget package that does a job other nugets that do similar jobs are not preferred.

 Only preferred packages may be used.
-Alternatives are added to the band list.
+Alternatives are added to the banned list.
-Packages which fail security scanning are added to the band list.
+Packages which fail security scanning are added to the banned list.

 #### <a name="MC0201"></a> MC0201 - Making A Moquery Out Of OSS.